Are you ready to dive into your own brain chemistry? Read on to discover everything you need to know about gamma brain waves.

 Meditation sharpens your mental abilities, but by learning to produce more gamma brain waves, you will use your brain in its greatest capacity.

 It’s as simple as putting on your headphones and using Omharmonics meditation audio to gently guide you into a relaxed state.
-And then, when your brain and body are relaxed and blissful, focus on love and compassion.
+Once your brain and body are relaxed, focus on love and compassion.

-Many studies have been performed on experienced meditators, most notably Tibetan Buddhist monks and Celestine nuns.
+One of the most famous studies on meditation was performed with Tibetan Buddhist monks and Celestine nuns.
 Both groups demonstrated the ability to produce gamma waves during meditation.

-The studies showed a significant increase in brain activity in the left prefrontal cortex (associated with self-control, happiness and compassion) and greatly reduced activity in the amygdala — the brain’s fight or flight center.
+The studies showed a significant increase in brain activity in the left prefrontal cortex, the part of the brain associated with self-control, happiness and compassion.
+It also showed reduced activity in the amygdala — the brain’s fight or flight center.
 This suggests that meditation can actually make you a happier and more compassionate person.

-Something remarkable happened when the monks in the study were asked to focus on feelings of compassion: their brain almost immediately went into the gamma frequency in a very rhythmic and coherent pattern.
-Food for thought… perhaps compassion meditation makes one’s brain “fire” at the rhythm of universal consciousness?
+Something remarkable happened when the monks in the study were asked to focus on feelings of compassion.
+Their brains immediately moved into the gamma frequency in a rhythmic and coherent pattern.

 Feel love emanating from you and permeating you.
 Focus on love…and you will soon feel the ecstasy and bliss of gamma!